Joiry/HSL_Carp/counting.md

 The basic idea behind differential expression analysis is that sequencing of RNA fragments serves as a rough proxy for how much those genes are expressed.

+## Aligned data

-Alignment can be to whole reference sequence or just transcriptome
+Alignment for DE can be to a whole reference sequence or just transcriptome
 * Transcriptome alignment
   * Faster – smaller target reference
   * Implicit filter of non-transcribed reads, if you trust your reference transcriptome
+  * may not be as good with isoforms
 * Whole genome alignment
   * Discover new transcripts not in transcriptome annotation
+  * Time to align less of a factor nowadays